Works Register Home Log In Authors

 There might, however, be thoughts

-Since they reinforce your idea of your own significance.
+Since they reinforce your idea of your own importance.

 To weaken those thoughts,